-Students will present their scholarly project in the form of a poster presentation at the annual Western New York Residency Research Presentation day or the UB School of Pharmacy and Pharmaceutical Sciences poster presentation day, and as a 15 minute platform presentation to the members of the scholars program, both during the spring semester of their fourth professional year.
+During spring semester of the P4 year, students will present their scholarly project via poster presentation at the annual Western New York Residency Research Presentation Day or the UB School of Pharmacy and Pharmaceutical Sciences Poster Presentation Day, and as a 15 minute platform presentation to the members of the scholars program.
 Students will also submit their scholarly project as a poster at a state or national pharmacy meeting.

-To be eligible for the program, students must have a minimum of a 3.5 GPA in required courses and documented history of professional organization involvement.
-A student having a GPA of less than 3.5 may petition to enroll in the program, pending input from his/her faculty advisor—a letter of support from the faculty advisor must be sent in with the student’s application materials.
+Students must have a minimum of a 3.5 GPA in required courses and documented history of professional organization involvement.
+A student having a GPA of less than 3.5 may petition to enroll in the program, pending input from his/her faculty advisor.
+A letter of support from the faculty advisor must be included with the student’s application materials.

 Applications are reviewed by the Scholars Program committee in January.
 Selected students will be offered an interview, held in February.
 Following interviews, a maximum of 10 students will be invited into the Scholars Program.
 They will be notified no later than April.
 These students will participate in the above outlined activities during their third and fourth professional years.